fenago/Grokking-Deep-Learning/Lab_10.md

 creation_op="neg")
 return Tensor(self.data * -1)

 Nearly everything is identical.
-You don’t accept any parameters so the parameter “other” has been removed in several places.
+You don’t accept any parameters so the parameter "other" has been removed in several places.
 Let’s take a look at the backprop logic you should add to .backward().
 Modifications from the __add__ function backpropagation logic are in bold: if(self.creation_op == "neg"):